Meet the team

 Kate has a background in academic research, most recently as a Research Fellow at Manchester University, where she worked and published on research projects linked to Alzheimer’s disease, Vascular Dementia and Cardiovascular disease.
 She enjoys science communication and has delivered a number of public lectures including at the Leeds Pint of Science Festival 2022 and for the Alzheimer’s Research UK Lab Notes series.

-Poppy Leeder, Research Manager: Creativity, Partnership and Impact
+Poppy Leeder, Research Manager

 Poppy works with academics to support them to engage with each other, and external partners, to tackle research challenges.